Visiting Liwonde National Park

 Entrance fees: Click here to see the African Parks website.
 The park gate is open from 6 am to 6 pm.
 You can arrange all the activities through your accommodation.

-Where to sleep and eat: the lodges of the park offer a different choice of accommodations: camping, dorm and chalet/room.
+Where to sleep and eat: the park’s lodges offer a different choice of accommodations: camping, dorm and chalet/room.
 You can contact Kuthengo Camp, Mvuu Camp, Mvuu Lodge, Liwonde Safari Camp, Bushmans Baobabs, Shire Eco Safari Camp.
-We slept at Liwonde Safari Camp (bed in the dorm was 15 USD x day), arranging our activities with them too.
+We slept at Liwonde Safari Camp (bed in the dorm was 15 USD x day), arranging our activities with them.